Karlskoga: Alfred Nobel

-20th century
+Twentieth century

 In 1940 the town of Karlskoga and the surrounding area (the same territory as today's Karlskoga Municipality) got the formal title of a city (stad).
 Since 1971 this term has no legal meaning and only the built-up area is considered a de facto town.

 Karlskoga spent most of the 20th century as a growing company town to Bofors.
 Only with the demilitarization in the most recent decades has this started to be a problem for the town.
 There were 8,500 workers in Bofors in 1980, but the number had decreased to 2,600 as of 1998.

+On January 10, 1985, a gas leak occurred in Karlskoga, when a chemical plant released sulfuric acid gas over the area.
+The incident resulted in the evacuation of 300 people and left 20 individuals injured.

+Recent history

+During the first decade of the 21st century, approximately 1,000 apartments in multi-family buildings were demolished due to reduced demand for firearms products.
+This resulted in the population dwindling to 29,600.
+During the 2010s, however, the population trend reversed, and the numbers began to rise.

+In 2023, the magazine Fokus ranked Karlskoga as the fifteenth best municipality to live in Sweden.

 Geography

+Location

 Karlskoga is situated more or less in a low mountainous ridge called Kilsbergen that separates Närke from Värmland.
 Such areas have traditionally been financially poor.
 This led to a significant Swedish emigration to North America from the district in the latter half of the 19th century.
 Stockholm, Wisconsin was for instance founded in 1854 by immigrants from Karlskoga.

+The city borders on the municipalities of Hällefors and Storfors to the north; Lekeberg to the east; Degerfors and the Lake Möckeln to the south; and Kristinehamn to the west.